kc0bfv/DDWRTLinksysE1200BuildEnviron/README.md

 This generates a container tagged `ddwrt_e1200_build_environ:latest`.

-# Use
+# Build Tool Use

 GCC and other tools are stored in `/home/debuser/openwrt/staging_dir/toolchain-mipsel_mips32_gcc-11.3.0_musl/bin/`, and named `mipsel-openwrt-linux-gcc` and such.
 Use these like any other binary in a container.

-# Easy Use
+## Easy Use

 Check out the `example_c_compilation` directory.
 There's a makefile in there that you can copy and use elsewhere.
 Drop it in a directory, change the `example.out` and `example.c` names, and go to town.